Lakers Rumors: Latest Buzz on Possible Kawhi Leonard Trade, Chris Bosh and More

 Sources: As trade talks have unfolded, Kawhi Leonard’s focus is unchanged: He wants to be a Laker. https://t.co/0wZGf5MrNt

-Leonard still has at least one year left on his current pact with the Spurs (player option for 2019-20), which gives them some leverage.
+Leonard still has at least one year left on his current pact with the Spurs (he has a player option for 2019-20), which gives them some leverage.
 But with tales of tension dating back months now, the relationship could be broken beyond repair.

-That doesn't automatically put Leonard—a top-five talent when healthy—in a Lakers' jersey, but there's an awful lot of smoke to not catch fire at some point.
+That doesn't automatically put Leonard—a top-five talent when healthy—in a Lakers jersey, but there's an awful lot of smoke to not catch fire at some point.

 Before the market had even opened, USA Today's Sam Amick brought word of a "Godfather Lakers offer" being whispered about: